Declaring a Major

 Changing a Major

 A change from one major to another is completed in the same way as the application.
-After acceptance by the new department, the student returns the Approval Form for Majors and Minors to the College Center for Advising Services (CCAS) or the Hajim School’s dean’s office (engineering and computer science students).
+Once the online Major/Minor Declaration Form is submitted, it is routed first to the student’s intended department, and after approval, is sent to the Office of the University Registrar for processing.
 In order to change a cluster or drop a major or minor, a student may submit the Rochester Curriculum Change Form.

 The Rochester Curriculum Registration is revised if necessary.

 Students are expected to fulfill the upper-level writing requirement in each major.
-Specific rules exist concerning mathematics-statistics double majors; see the Bulletin for more information.
+Specific rules exist concerning mathematics-statistics double majors; see the Undergraduate Bulletin for more information.
+Only one upper-level writing course can be shared between two majors.

 Students who are double majoring still need to follow the College’s overlap policy.

-Students wishing to pursue both a BA and a BS, or two bachelor of science programs, must submit a signed Approval Forms for Majors and Minors to CCAS, along with a petition to the Administrative Committee seeking permission to pursue the double degree.
+Students wishing to pursue both a BA and a BS, or two bachelor of science programs, must submit a Major/Minor declaration form for each intended major (as noted above), along with a petition to the Administrative Committee seeking permission to pursue the double degree.
 All double degree students need to follow the policies above regarding double majors.

 In addition to the overlap policy, all double degree students also need to earn at least 136, rather than 128, credits in order to graduate.